Decentralised-Monsters/demons-scilla/crowd-sale/README.md

   * decimal - constant factor to compute the buy price
   * price - starting demon price
   * buy_incentive - DMZ rewards issued when users buy a demon
+  * pause - Tracks if the cotnract is paused/unpaused

 ```Ocaml
 contract LineCurvedDistributor